What Is Labor Cost? (Definition, Formula and Examples)

 Employees receive holidays and sick days, so use industry or company averages to determine how much sick time and how many holidays should be included.

-In the original example above, we can predict 5 days of absenteeism and 5 holiday days for a total of 80 hours.
+In the original example above, we can predict and factor in five days of absenteeism and five holiday days for a total of 80 hours.
 You would then subtract this from total hours worked annually as follows:

 New annual hours worked calculation: 2080 - 80 = 2000

 Refer to additional financial data to find any other employee expenses to include, such as costs of providing benefits.
 For instance, you could find an additional $5,000 in expenses per employee.

 In the original example above, you would then increase the individual employee cost by $5,000 per employee, bringing the annual payroll labor cost to $25,800.

 After following the three steps above, we are ready to apply the formula for our final calculation:

 Actual hourly labor cost = Annual payroll labor cost / New annual hours worked

 Using the above example, our calculation would look like this: